ibm-cloud-docs/codeengine/cmd_defs.md

 <dd>Force deletion without confirmation.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`-guid`, `--id`</dt>
 <dd>The ID of the project.
 This value is required if `--name` is not specified.
-This value is optional.
 </dd>
 <dt>`-n`, `--name`</dt>
 <dd>The name of the project.
 This value is required if `--id` is not specified.
-This value is optional.
 </dd>
 </dl>